Alterraun Verner: 2013

-During minicamp, defensive coordinator Jerry Gray chose to try Verner at free safety.
-He returned to his job at starting cornerback in training camp and saw minor competition from Coty Sensabaugh, Blidi Wreh-Wilson, and Tommie Campbell.
-Head coach Mike Munchak retained Verner and McCourty as the starting cornerback duo to open the 2013 season.
+During minicamp, defensive coordinator Gray chose to try Verner at free safety.
+The latter returned to starting cornerback in training camp and saw minor competition from Sensabaugh, Blidi Wreh-Wilson, and Tommie Campbell.
+HC Munchak retained Verner and McCourty as the starting cornerback duo to open the 2013 season.

-He started in the Tennessee Titans' season-opener at the Pittsburgh Steelers and recorded three combined tackles, two pass deflections, and an interception in their 16–9 victory.
-In Week 2, he made six combined tackles, a season-high three pass deflections, an interception, and scored his first career touchdown in the Titans' 30–24 loss at the Houston Texans.
-During the fourth quarter, Verner intercepted a pass by quarterback Matt Schaub, that was intended for DeAndre Hopkins, and returned it 23-yards to mark the first touchdown of his career.
-On September 29, 2013, Verner recorded two tackles, two pass deflections, and intercepted two pass attempts by Geno Smith in their 38–13 victory.
+He started in the Titans' season-opener at the Pittsburgh Steelers and recorded three combined tackles, two pass deflections, and an interception in their 16–9 victory.
+In Week 2, he made six combined tackles, a season-high three pass deflections, an interception, and scored his first career touchdown in the Titans' 30–24 loss at the Texans.
+During the fourth quarter, Verner intercepted a pass by quarterback Matt Schaub intended for DeAndre Hopkins and returned it 23 yards to score.
+On September 29, 2013, Verner recorded two tackles, two pass deflections, and intercepted two pass attempts by New York Jets' rookie quarterback Geno Smith in their 38–13 victory.
 It marked Verner's first game of his career with multiple interceptions.
-On December 8, 2013, Verner collected a season-high nine combined tackles and broke up two passes in the Titans' 51–28 loss at the Denver Broncos in Week 14.
+On December 8, he collected a season-high nine combined tackles and broke up two passes in the Titans' 51–28 loss at the Denver Broncos in Week 14.